 Why Does My BB Gun Leak CO2?

 A BB Gun will probably be leaking due to an issue with the seal.
 A possible solution to this is to tape your CO2 canisters before they are inserted and also lubricate the seal itself.
-You can find more information on this here.
+Check out Why Does My BB Gun Leak CO2?

 How Dangerous Are BB Guns?

 A BB Gun can certainly be dangerous and the same safety procedures applied as a regular firearm.
 This may seem like overkill as the projectile isn’t as massive and the power behind the BB gun isn’t as much, however, the BB can still do significant harm if it hits the human body, especially unprotected eyes.
-You can find a great article on how dangerous BB guns are here.
+You can find our great article on how dangerous BB guns are.

 Can I Use A BB Gun For Self Defense?